julialeehk/youtube_clone/README.md

 # Youtube Clone

-An imitation of the Youtube app built using React.js and Youtube Data API.
-You can search a video, play a video, read the description box, and also get a view of the most trending videos on the main page.
+An imitation of the Youtube app built using React.js and Youtube Data API. <br />
+You can search a video, play a video, read the description box, and also get a view of the most trending videos on the main page. <br />

 # What I learned

-• learned how to use Youtube DATA API, Postman, RestfulAPI
+• learned how to use Youtube DATA API, Postman, RestfulAPI <br />
-• more practice usimg React.js framework (React Hooks) and PostCSS
+• more practice usimg React.js framework (React Hooks) and PostCSS <br />

 # What it does